bkuschak/cmsis_dap_tcp_esp32/README.md

   serial console remotely, using an ESP32 UART.
 - Up to 3 independent JTAG/SWD interfaces can be supported simultaneously.
 - Up to 3 independent UART bridges can be supported simultaneously.
+- Optional mutual TLS (mTLS) to authenticate clients and encrypt all TCP traffic.
 - Typical performance:
   - SWD reading / writing SRAM: up to 200 KB/sec
   - SWD flashing a 512 KB firmware image to the STM32F401RE